AMarcedone/VenmoImporter/README.md

 # VenmoImporter
-VenmoImporter for MoneyDance
+VenmoImporter for MoneyDance.

+## This extension is not maintained any more.

 This extension allows you to import transaction from your venmo account into Moneydance 2015.

 You can DOWNLOAD the last precompiled ready-to-use mxt file from https://github.com/AMarcedone/VenmoImporter/releases